Burden in Henselian Valued Fields: Preliminaries

-If $\lambda$ is limit, one should think $\lambda$ as a lambda 'in act' and $\lambda_-$ as a 'potential' lambda.
+If $\lambda$ is a limit cardinal, one should think $\lambda$ as an `actual' lambda and $\lambda_-$ as a `potential' lambda.
 We don't change our notion of cardinality of a set.
 As we will see, this definition of $\Card^\star$ is motivated by the burden, \textit{i.e.} by a notion of dimension.
 It also motivates to (partially) extend the arithmetic operations of $\Card$ to $\Card^\star$.
-We will have to answer to any question of the form: should the cardinal $\aleph_0\cdot \aleph_{\omega-}$ be $\aleph_{\omega-}$ or $\aleph_{\omega}$ ?
-As the definitions themselves appear to be a bit technical, we prefer to first give intuition to the reader with a small parenthesis on graphs.
+We will have to answer any question of the form: should the cardinal $\aleph_0\cdot \aleph_{\omega-}$ be $\aleph_{\omega-}$ or $\aleph_{\omega}$?
+As the definitions themselves appear to be a bit technical, we prefer to first give intuition to the reader with a small digression on graphs.